Nuclear Services

 Roof Remediation

-• All roofing material was characterized, packaged and transported for disposition
+• All roofing material was characterized, packaged, and transported for disposition.

-• A Final Status Survey was completed to verify that all contamination had been removed
+• A Final Status Survey was completed to verify that all contamination had been removed.

 • Facility restoration was completed.

-We mobilized a Project Manager, a Radiation Safety Officer, and a Shipper to characterize and remove the roofing materials (9,520 Kg of non-radiologically contaminated and 12,126 kg of radiologically contaminated) from the building roof.
-We deployed the equipment necessary to perform the characterization, transfer the bagged waste from the roof to the ground and loaded the waste onto the transport vehicle.
-Characterization was performed using destructive testing, contamination surveys and dose rate measurements.
-Packaging was performed using one cubic yard soft-sided IP-1 containers.
+We mobilized a Project Manager, a Radiation Safety Officer, and a Shipper to characterize and remove the roofing materials (9,520 kg of non-radiologically contaminated and 12,126 kg of radiologically contaminated) from the building roof.
+We deployed the equipment necessary to perform characterization, transfer the bagged waste from the roof to the ground, and load the waste onto the transport vehicle.
+Characterization was performed using destructive testing, contamination surveys, and dose rate measurements.
+Packaging was done using one cubic yard soft-sided IP-1 containers.

 CNL Mixed Waste Treatment and Disposal

-Services provided under multiple contracts to CNL (previously AECL) included on-site waste sampling, packaging, and transportation and off-site treatment at a Perma-Fix facility via thermal destruction of mixed waste liquids, including disposal or return of secondary ash upon client request.
+Services provided under multiple contracts to CNL (previously AECL) included on-site waste sampling, packaging, transportation, and off-site treatment at a Perma-Fix facility via thermal destruction of mixed waste liquids, including disposal or return of secondary ash upon client request.
 Perma-Fix holds U.S. Nuclear Regulatory Commission (NRC) Import/Export licenses for international shipments.

 Whiteshell Intermediate-Level Liquid Waste